35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 Put another way, the average grant cost of the affordable housing has risen from £115.39k per home to £162.25k per home.

-The updated viability assessment replaces the original assessment for the first version of the scheme.
+### The Mayor repairs NHG's bottom line?

+The extra affordable housing grant also makes for a healthier looking bottom line.
+While the updated assessement shows a 5.22% profit on GDV, and a fall from the original assessment of a 12.27% profit, in cash terms the fall is reduced from £16.43m to £2.71m.

 The original assessment gave a profit level of 12.27%, and an expected profit of £29.94m.
 This is higher than the 5.22% and £13.5 in the revised assessment, and so looks like a drop in profit for NHG of £16.43m [^X].

 However, this loss is made up to a large extent by an increase in the money that NHG are getting from the Mayor to build affordable housing on Phase 2B.
 This is rising from £28.79m to £42.51m, helping to reduce the drop in profit to £2.71m [^X].